z2-2z/biber/README.md

 It generates a complete blog from a serious of `.post` files, each describing one blog post.
-The `.post` files must follow a custom format but mainly consist of Commonmark content that can be extended with custom plugins.
+The `.post` files must follow a custom format but mainly consist of markdown content that can be extended with custom plugins.

 Biber is not a general purpose website generator, it only generates my blog how I want it.